maab-osman/information-security-course/h3-hello-lab.md

 Disable networking and show that packets don’t go through.

 - Successfully disabled networking and demonstrated that packets cannot traverse outside the local system.
-- I did it by configuring UTM VM network mode to "Host Only" to restrict external network access
+- I did it by configuring the UTM VM network mode to "Host Only" to restrict external network access (UTM Documentation, 2022)
   <img width="630" height="111" alt="Screenshot 2025-09-08 at 9 56 47 PM" src="https://github.com/user-attachments/assets/29c5fbf2-a29c-4308-b401-c8570b73430d" />
-- I used the commmand down below to test connectivity to Cloudfare's DNS server
+- I used the command below to test connectivity to Cloudflare's DNS server

 ```bash
 ping -c 4 1.1.1.1